StewieTech/AskLolaChat/readme.md

 - Affiliate services
 - An Influencer Account gets free questions when
 - Master Dev account
+- After each session, the user's conversation will be summarized by chatGpt and saved within the database.
+That will then also be used to promkpt Lola with as well
+  - user intents, main topics covered, and resolutions provided by the assistant.
+  - use name, interested in, and pass them to prompt in order to maintain conversation

 - Free accounts only see a Gif of Lola and are immediately prompted to signup

 #### MVP 2.0
 - Oauth Provider automatically filled in from their manual form and connected to their gmail so they can sign in with it in the future, or at least connect there accounts
+- Logout (are you sure menu)